ishanpranav/cookies/README.md

 # Cookies

-This is a demonstration of cookies and sessions implemented in JavaScript for the NYU CSCI 467 Applied Internet Technology course.
+This is a demonstration of cookies, sessions, and databases implemented in JavaScript for the NYU CSCI 467 Applied Internet Technology course.

-## More colors
+## \"More colors\"

 This is a simple two-page Express demo application that uses cookies to store session information.

-## Let\'s watch some movies
+## \"Let\'s watch some movies\"

 This is a database application used to store a list of movies.